bsumlin/PyMieScatt/docs/forward.rst

    normalization : string, optional
 	Specifies the normalization method, which is either by total signal or maximum signal.

-	- **normalization**='t' will normalize by the total integrated signal.
+	- **normalization** = 't' will normalize by the total integrated signal.
-	- **normalization**='max' will normalize by the maximum value of the signal regardless of the angle at which it occurs.
+	- **normalization** = 'max' will normalize by the maximum value of the signal regardless of the angle at which it occurs.

    **Returns**